 Problem solving: Being calm and using words to describe problems enables students to think of and implement different solutions.
-This unit explores concepts such as playing fairly, handling name-calling, dealing with negative peer pressure, seeking help, dealing with gossip and taking responsibility for your actions.
+This unit explores concepts such as playing fairly, handling name-calling, dealing with negative of how to report and refuse bullying and be a responsible bystander that supports peers.
+The Child Protection unit create strategies for adults and students to protect children and keep them safe from abuse (recognize, peer pressure, seeking help, dealing with gossip and taking responsibility for your actions.

-The program also offers children practical strategies to cope with situations such as bullying; this means also supporting their peers by being responsible bystanders.
+The program also offers children practical strategies to cope with situations such as bullying; this means also